InsightfulAI/insightfulai.github.io/index.md

 title: Home
 ---

-# InsightfulAI - Technology with a Heart
+# InsightfulAI - Vision & Heart

 Since 2019, InsightfulAI has been creating innovative solutions with Machine Learning.
 Our goal is to utilise machine learning to improve the lives of people.